Base64Pro

 The shared appeal is narrative RPG tension, not a direct sequel relationship.

-ZERO PARADES is like Disco Elysium in the ways most players are asking about: it is a dialogue-heavy, choice-driven RPG from ZA/UM, with internal systems that comment on your decisions and dice-driven uncertainty.
+ZERO PARADES is like Disco Elysium in the ways most players are asking about: it is a dialogue-heavy, choice-driven RPG from ZA/UM, with internal systems that comment on your decisions, dice-driven uncertainty, and a world that appears to carry political and cultural pressure into ordinary conversations.
 It is not currently positioned as Disco Elysium 2, a direct sequel, or the same detective story with new names.
+The correct comparison is about player expectation, not canon.

-This is a pre-release guide checked on May 19, 2026.
-It uses the official ZERO PARADES press page, live Steam listing, storefront pages, and public preview coverage.
-Final walkthrough routes, achievements, choices, endings, and performance need hands-on verification after the PC release.
+This launch-day guide was checked on May 21, 2026 before broad player-route data existed.
+It uses the official ZERO PARADES press page, live Steam listing, storefront pages, ZA/UM posts on r/ZeroParades, official YouTube videos, and public review or preview coverage.
+Final walkthrough routes, achievements, choices, endings, player-review sentiment, and launch performance still need hands-on verification after the PC build unlocks.

 What Looks Familiar